drgerg/mmc4w/README.md

 I could not find a Windows MPD client with an interface that was as small as what I wanted.
 So I wrote this one.

-This one is written in Python, using Tkinter.
-It may not be sexy, but it does exactly what I need without being obnoxious.
-Search your library easily for song titles, albums, or by text in an Artist's name.
+Tkinter may not be sexy, but it gets the job done.
+MMC4W does exactly what I need, simply and easily.
+Play saved playlists, search your library easily for song titles, albums, or by text in an Artist's name.

-MMC4W is primarily a saved-playlist player.
+MMC4W is natively a saved-playlist player.
 There is also what I call "True Blue Album Mode" that plays all songs on an album sequentially, first to last.
 Play single titles using 'Search by Title'.

 [More details are here in the help text](https://github.com/drgerg/mmc4w/blob/main/code/mmc4w_help.md).